cs-giung/giung2-dev/projects/residual-networks/README.md

 |       |       |          |   0.774 |   0.768 |   0.957 | `2256 iter/min` `fp16` | [`*.log`](./save/CIFAR100_x32/resnet_18x1-iter_48k-wd_0.0010-fp16/42/20230531004337.log)

 ### TinyImageNet200_x32
-* The optimization terminates after 48k iterations with a mini-batch size of 256 (i.e., 150 epochs).
+* The optimization terminates after 48k iterations with a mini-batch size of 256 (~150 epochs).
 * All training runs are done with a single GeForce RTX 3090.
-* The calculation of throughputs `iter/min` is based on the last 5k iterations.
+* The calculation of throughputs is based on the last 5k iterations.

 | Depth | Width | # Params | val/acc | tst/acc | tst/nll | misc                   |    |
 |    -: |    -: |       -: |     :-: |     :-: |     :-: | :-                     | :- |